NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Mini-RF* was a Synthetic Aperture Radar (SAR) sensor on the LRO
 spacecraft.
-It is challenging to process this with ASP for several
+It is challenging to process its data with ASP for several
 reasons:

- - Its synthetic image formation model produces curved rays going from the
+ - The synthetic image formation model produces curved rays going from the
    ground to the pixel in the camera (:cite:`kirk2016semi`).
 To simplify the
    calculations, ASP finds where a ray emanating from the camera
    intersects the standard Moon ellipsoid with radius 1737.4 km and